Bud Selig: Teaching

 In 2009, Selig began teaching as an adjunct professor of sports law and policy at Marquette University Law School.
 His classes have covered numerous topics, including "the history of collective bargaining and free agency, baseball's antitrust exemption, revenue sharing – as well as finer points of sports law like intellectual property rights, ambush marketing, and why baseball does not allow game footage on YouTube."

-In 2010, Selig endowed the Allan H. Selig Chair in the History of Sport and Society in the United States, as well as a Distinguished Lecture Series in Sport and Society at his alma mater, the University of Wisconsin–Madison.
-The inaugural lecture was given by Adrian Burgos and Prof. Sean Dinces has held the Chair since 2013.
+In 2010, Selig endowed the Allan H. Selig Chair in the History of Sport and Society in the United States, as well as a Distinguished Lecture Series in Sport and Society at his alma mater, the University of Wisconsin.
+The inaugural lecture was given by Adrian Burgos.
+Selig has since endowed two more chairs in the university's history department.

-In February 2016, Selig joined the Sandra Day O'Connor College of Law at Arizona State University.
+In February 2016, Selig began teaching at the Sandra Day O'Connor College of Law at Arizona State University.
+His title at the law school is distinguished professor of sports in America.
+He is also a lecturer at UW–Madison and Marquette.

 Honors

-Selig was awarded the U.S. Department of the Army Outstanding Civilian Service Award in April 2015 for supporting soldiers, veterans and their families through his work in Major League Baseball.
+Selig was awarded the U.S. Department of the Army Outstanding Civilian Service Award in April 2015 for supporting soldiers, veterans, and their families through his work in Major League Baseball.
 On April 6, 2015, the Milwaukee Brewers retired uniform number 1 in his honor.

 In 2014, Selig was inducted onto the inaugural Milwaukee Brewers Wall of Honor.

 On December 4, 2016, it was announced Selig was elected into the National Baseball Hall of Fame Class of 2017.
+He was formally inducted on July 30, 2017.

 In 2016, Selig was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor Coach Lombardi's legacy, and is awarded annually to an individual who exemplifies the spirit of the Coach.